Shipsides and Beggs Projects - DECIMATION in A-flat and F-minor

 Graphically Pure Data allows information to be organised and made active visually – in patch-like sets.
 So, the sets of information establish a painstaking rigorous systemic flow between data faithful to the process undertaken from terrain mapping to music.
 There is a minute focus on details – making numbers active within a system in sets of patches – and a sense of establishing coherent harmonies within a mass of otherwise incoherent chaotic data.
 The system does not totalise the general idea but brings its’ structure from the terrain and the need to set up harmonic patches.
 This might relate to Cezanne’s landscape orientated approach to the “patch” where (we spoke about this is in the conference in La Cuisine) he speaks of perceiving harmonies which are not made from blended total scenes but from patch against patch so that difference and juxtaposition exist as crucial elements.

-This system of coding through Pure Data is worked by hand (Neal’s hands) - this aspect is not computer derived or batch processed.
+This system of coding through Pure Data is worked by hand - this aspect is not computer derived or batch processed.
 Each piece of data is individually worked with and assigned a relationship within and to the partition.
 It is painstaking work – but this level of proximity and built-in nuance allows for the human quality of the electronically outputted work.
 This is why it sounds so much as though Decimation in A-flat and F-minor is actually played by a human pianist - and why to have it performed live then became the next logical and creative step.